How to spend a day in SA’s Lincoln National Park

 When you are all prepared and ready to go, travel to Port Lincoln and head south on Proper Bay Road until you reach the park entrance.

-As you head deeper into the park, keep your eyes focussed on the road as the abundant wildlife may make an appearance.
-It’s best to be a little cautious and keep to the set speed limits – for your safety and the
+As you head deeper into the park, keep your eyes focused on the road as the abundant wildlife may make an appearance.
+It’s best to be a little cautious and keep to the set speed limits – for your safety and the safety of our wildlife.

 Before the sun gets too hot, go for a morning walk or hike.
 Head to the Stamford Hill Day Visit area carpark, where you’ll have the choice of two walks: